quxios/Quasi-MV-ABS-Demo/README.md

  * Any additional terms in Plugin must be followed.

 All plugins are free to use for free and commercial games as of March 9th, 2016.
 This is thanks to my <a href="https://www.patreon.com/quasixi">Patreon</a> reaching the 2nd Goal!

+<b>ADDITIONAL TERM AS OF AUGUST, 2016:</b>
+ * Any of my plugins may be edited and redistributed as a completely new plugin.
+You can even add on your own terms onto the edited version.
+You just need to add "This plugin was created/modified from ORIGINAL PLUGIN NAME by QuasiXI, + link to github js of that plugin", somewhere publicly visible ( in the help, above terms, ect. ).